MiyanoOsu/hota-redux-miyoo/README.md

 build from source: make

-*Caution: Quick save before press start to enter passwork screen, because Start will clean all progress.
+*Caution: Quick save before enter passwork screen, because press Start will clean all progress.

 Keymap:
 - A: use whip